brunops/named-hooks/README.md

 If the order doesn't make sense to your project and you have other business rules, you can define your own way to resolve the hook names.

 #### `#invoke(hookName, identifier, data, context)`
 Use `invoke` if any hook is async, it returns a promise with the transformed data.
 It'll invoke all hooks returned by `#getPossibleHookNames(hookName, identifier)` that are defined repassing all arguments provided.
-Arguments are passed by value, so each hook needs to return the new modified value if synchronous or resolve the promise if asynchronous.
+Arguments are passed by value, so each hook needs to return the new modified value if synchronous or resolve the promise if asynchronous. `context` is a way to make local variables available to hook implementations and it's optional.

 ### `#invokeChain(hookName, identifier, context)`
-Returns a transform function that will resolve a promise chain. `context` is a way to make local variables available to hook implementations, it's optional.
+Returns a transform function that will resolve a promise chain.
+Works the same way as `#invoke`.
 ``` js
 // master.js
 module.exports = {